francheska-guzman/connect-four/readme.md

 ### User stories

-* 'How to Play' instructions are available before start the game.
+* As a user, I want the instructions to play the game.
-* User have to press the 'Start' button to play.
+* As a user, I want to press 'Start' before play.
-* While the game is in progress, the start button change to a 'Reset' button.
+* As a user, while playing, I want a 'Reset' button.
-* Display player's turn.
+* As a user, while playing, I want I want to see the player's turn.
-* If one of the players won, or if it's a tie, the page displays a message.
+* As a user, I would like to get a message when one of the players won, or if it's a tie.
-* When the game end, players are not able to make more moves.

 ### How-to-use instructions